programminghistorian/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 ### 1.1 Why use Historical Simulations for our case study?

 In this lesson, we are motivated by trying to better understand the social dynamics that might have shaped intellectual networks in the past, specifically during the early modern period.
 In this time in Europe, a primarily letter-based network of scholars of different nationalities emerged, often referred to as the 'Republic of Letters'.
-The effect of this network on the history of science in Europe and the world is deemed to be pivotal<a name="cite_ref_miert2014"></a>[[van Miert 2014]](#cite_note_miert2014), but beyond studying the shape of the networks and speculating about the historical sources we have, it is hard to understand why and how these networks came to the shape we observe today.
+The effect of this network on the history of science in Europe and the world is deemed to be pivotal[^3], but beyond studying the shape of the networks and speculating about the historical sources we have, it is hard to understand why and how these networks came to the shape we observe today.

 Questions related to this are usually hard to answer in a systematic and methodologically sound way.
 Consider for example the following questions: Which social and intellectual dynamics led to some people being central in the network?
 How did people form and develop their connections in the network?
 What effect did simple limiting elements such as distance, infrastructure and technology have on the shape of the network?